 It will help explain the various side effects that occur after a left side stroke.

 Left Side Stroke Recovery

 Before we dive in, it’s important to know that every stroke is different, therefore every stroke recovery will be different.

-When it comes to left side stroke recovery, however, there are some patterns that you should be aware of.
+However, when it comes to left side stroke recovery, there are some side effects that consistently occur, and you should be aware of them.

-In order to regain movement in your affected side, you need to participate in physical therapy by practicing rehab exercises.
+In order to regain movement in your affected side, you need to participate in physical therapy by practicing therapeutic exercises for stroke patients.

 Repeating your rehab exercises (or other therapeutic movements) over and over and over will help you regain movement in the right side of your body.

-The left side of your brain controls language.
-When your language center becomes damaged by stroke, it can impair language-related abilities such as:
+So when your language center becomes damaged by a left side stroke, it can impair language-related abilities such as:

 - Talking and listening

 - Understanding speech and thinking of the right words